-In 1825, brothers Hugh and Kenneth MacAskill from the isle of Eigg bought Talisker house and adjoining lands from the MacLeod of MacLeod.
-They set about removing tenants and replacing them with profitable sheep and making way for a much grander scheme – distilling whisky.
-Talisker was built in 1830 while all around it people were forced from their homes.
-Many headed south to the cities where poverty and disease were rife.
-Many set off for the new world of North America – and many died in the attempt.
+In 1825, brothers Hugh and Kenneth MacAskill of Eigg bought Talisker house and the adjoining lands from the MacLeod of MacLeod.
+In order to make money, they replaced the tenants with sheep and began to build a distillery.
+Talisker opened in 1830, while all around it the people of Skye were forced from their homes.
+Many headed south to the central belt, where poverty and disease were rife.
+Others made for the new world of North America and many died in the attempt.
 To this day, much of the highlands and islands of Scotland remain barren and empty, stripped of the rich life that once thrived there.

-As for Talisker, things didn’t work out too well for the MacAskills either and by 1848 the distillery was in the hands of the bank.
-A variety of owners came and went over the next 30 years until it was bought in 1880 by Roderick Kemp and Alexander Allen, good times followed and by 1898 it was one of the best selling malts in the country.
-Ownership changed again in 1916 when a group made up of John Walker & Sons, John Dewar, W.P.
+As for Talisker, things didn’t work out too well for the MacAskills either and by 1848 the distillery was in the control of the bank.
+A variety of owners came and went over the next 30 years until it was bought in 1880 by Roderick Kemp and Alexander Allen, who ushered in better times and by 1898, Talisker was one of the best selling malts in the country.
+Ownership would change again in 1916 when a group made up of John Walker & Sons, John Dewar, W.P.
 Lowrie and DCL took over.
 This group became United Distillers and later, Diageo.

 The Scores: About the scoring system

-Value: 8 / 10.
-It’s bottled at 45.8% ABV, a reasonably high strength for the price.
+Value: It’s bottled at 45.8% ABV, a reasonably high strength for the price.
 I presume that some chill filtering has taken place but there is good weight to it regardless.
-You should be able to find this for around £35 and at that price you can’t really go wrong.
+Should retail for around £35.

 Total: 43 / 50